yetanotherco/aligned_layer/docs/3_guides/3_validating_public_input.md

 The file logged in `<JSON_FILE_NAME>` will contain the `AlignedVerificationData`.
 This data is essential for sending the transaction to the `verifyBatchInclusion` method of the smart contract, which verifies the inclusion of your proof in Aligned and checks the correctness of the compiled program and public inputs.

 Each generated proof gets its own file name, so ensure to save the filename or remember it for future steps, as it will be required later.
+You can check the generated data files in `aligned-layer/examples/validating-public-input/aligned-integration/batch_inclusion_data`

 ## Validating the public inputs